COSC3020/brute-force-sorting-egkallas/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+Best case input for this algorithm is $\Theta(n)$ if the input array is already sorted.